cart-inception/claude-bot/README.md

-# Wave Rover ROS
+# Claude Bot ROS

 ## Overview

-Wave Rover ROS is a robotics software suite designed for autonomous navigation and control of a rover.
+Claude Bot ROS is a robotics software suite designed for autonomous navigation and control of a rover.
 This project integrates various modules that offer functionalities ranging from sensor data processing to real-time decision making.

 ## Key Features and Implementation Details